 After revisiting all the research and getting familiar with the inspiration gathered, we were each ready to begin sketching our crazy 8’s.

 The user flows and crazy 8’s revealed there were still some decisions to be made about information architecture and the metadata for the data items we wanted to host.
 Since there were a lot of pages and features to organize, this exercise would help us clarify the architecture we needed to facilitate.
-We were also not receiving a clear list of metadata for the data item page and needed to know the final list of content to include in our designs.
-We ended up getting the information by attending a few meetings with stakeholders on adjacent teams.
-These meetings were crucial since we were able to get our product in front of other organizations and obtain their feedback and the metadata.
-The stakeholders from our organization were also present at these meetings, so they were able to sign off on the requirements.
+There was still not a clear list of metadata for the data item page and I needed to know the final list of content to include in our designs.
+To get the information, I attended multiple meetings with stakeholders on adjacent teams.
+These meetings were crucial since we were able to get our product in front of other organizations and obtain their feedback along with the metadata.
+The stakeholders from my organization were also present at these meetings, so they were able to sign off on the requirements.

 Once we confirmed the metadata with stakeholders and had a good grasp on information architecture we were ready to design Low-Fidelity wireframes.
 Using our crazy 8’s we jumped into individual wireframes of the homepage, search/search results, and the data item page.
 We spent some time working to create options for each page.